Sabbir2809/Complete-Web-Development-Course/Milestone-9/Module-54/t-shirt-mania/README.md

 1. ternary operation condition ? true : false
 1. && (if condition is true, i want to display something)
 1. || (if condition is false, i want to display something)

+## Context API

+1. Declare a Context
+1. set provider with value
+1. useContext in the place where you want to get the context